metric-im/componentry/README.md

 Componentry is a lightweight component harness built for expressjs that enables packages to mix routing paths, resources and client components into the host

+See also `metric-im/common-mixin`.
+Common mixin is a Componentry module that provides many common widgets such as tables and input fields.

 ## Usage
 ```js
 import express from 'express';